RWS/studio-api-docs/apiconcepts/translationmemory/adding_tm_fields.md

-Adding TM Fields
+# Adding TM Fields
-==

-This page shows how to add fields to a translation memory.
-For more information on what TM fields are and what their purpose is, please refer to [Configuring Translation Memories](configuring_translation_memories.md).
+This page explains how to add fields to a translation memory.
+For background on TM fields and their purpose, see [Configuring Translation Memories](configuring_translation_memories.md).

-Add a New Class
+## Add a New Class
---

-As we are going to implement the functionality for defining TM fields in a separate class, create a new class called ```TmFieldGenerator```.
-Let us assume that you need to add a picklist field called Customer and a free text field called *Project id*.
-Picklist fields are always associated with a pre-defined list of values, which can later be selected as required at runtime.
-Text fields, on the other hand, can be filled with any text.
-Apart from picklist and text, fields can also be of the types number and date/time.
-However, since picklist and text fields constitute the most common types, we fill focus on those two.
+Implement the field logic in a separate class named `TmFieldGenerator`.
+This example adds a picklist field named *Customer* and a free-text field named *Project id*.
+Picklist fields use a predefined list of values that you select at runtime.
+Text fields accept any value.
+TM fields can also use number and date/time types, but this example focuses on picklist and text fields because they are the most common.

-The first step is decide whether you want to configure a field as a free text field or a picklist field.
-Fields that should be associated with only a limited number of values that should be used consistently, will usually be of the type picklist.
-Common examples are *Subject, Document type, Customer*, etc. Free text fields should be used when at runtime there are virtually limitless possible values.
-Common examples here are *Project id, Comment*, etc.
+First decide whether the field should be a free-text field or a picklist field.
+Use picklist fields when you want to limit values to a consistent set, such as *Subject*, *Document type*, or *Customer*.
+Use free-text fields when the runtime values can vary widely, such as *Project id* or *Comment*.

-Start by adding a public function called ```AddFields```, which takes the file path and name as string parameter.
-This function can be called as shown below:
+Add a public method named `AddFields()` that takes the TM file path as a string parameter.
+Call it as shown below:

 # [C#](#tab/tabid-1)
 ```cs